IbrahimAndela/testpages.github.io/index.md

   | Milestone Number | Milestones | Tasks  | Collaborator(s) |
   |---------| ---------- |----------- | ------------|
   | 1 | Planning (2 days ==> Jan 15th - Jan 16th) | Create a scope document |

  How can a make lines of statements within a cell?

+> Is this editor I will be using to document my work?

+> This is on my repo right, how will I share my work with my reviewers for feedback?
+How will the feedback appear on this platform?

+> How do I transfer my final work from my repo to the team repo where engineers can access it?

 ### Markdown